techidaily/site-win11-tips/source/_posts/unlocking-the-door-on-stuck-wow-61-patches.md

 * Pause and resume the stuck update.
 * Restart the stuck update after canceling it.
 * Restart the Battle.net desktop client.
-* Look at the[World of Warcraft forum](https://us.forums.blizzard.com/en/wow/) to see if other users are experiencing the same issue.
+* Look at the [World of Warcraft forum](https://us.forums.blizzard.com/en/wow/) to see if other users are experiencing the same issue.
 If so, it's a backend issue, which will be resolved by Blizzard itself.
 * Set up the Battle.net desktop client to run as an administrator.
 As a result, the client will gain elevated system rights, allowing it to access even restricted system files.
-If you aren't familiar with the process, check out our guide on[how to always run an app as an administrator on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .
+If you aren't familiar with the process, check out our guide on [how to always run an app as an administrator on Windows](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .
 * Ensure that your device meets the minimum gaming requirements.
-Also, check if your video card is on[Blizzard's list of supported video cards](https://eu.battle.net/support/en/article/31372) .
+Also, check if your video card is on [Blizzard's list of supported video cards](https://eu.battle.net/support/en/article/31372) .

 ## 1\.
 Ensure It's Not a Visual Glitch